IPv4 Address Classes and Subnet Masks

 • Modern networks typically use Classless Inter-Domain Routing (CIDR) for more flexible subnet allocation

-• The number of possible hosts is calculated using the formula 2^n - 2, where n is the number of host bits
+• For Traditional network the number of possible hosts is calculated using the formula 2^n - 2, where n is the number of host bits

 Host Capacity